Free care by dental studentsPRINT PAGE

 How do I make an appointment?

-If you are considered suitable for treatment in a teaching clinic, you will then be made an appointment or placed on the waiting list.
+If you are suitable for treatment, you will receive an appointment or placed on the waiting list.
 The appointment will be for an examination only.
 No treatment will be provided at this appointment.
-After this appointment you will be placed on a waiting list if you are suitable.
+After this appointment you will be added to a wait list.

 How to change my appointment at the Teaching Clinic?

 You must provide us with at least 48 hours’ notice if you need to change or cancel an appointment.
 If you miss more than two appointments, you may need to seek treatment at a local community dental clinic.
 You can be put on the general waiting list at RDHM.